Friends, in today’s post I am sharing you complete information about Mahatma Gandhi. So let’s read the whole post- Biography of Mahatma Gandhi.

 After the failure of the Cripps Mission, Gandhiji decided to launch his third major movement against the British.
 The aim of this movement was to attain independence immediately.
 On 8 August 1942, at the Bombay session of the Congress, the slogan of British India left was given and on 9 August 1942, at the behest of Gandhiji, the whole country joined the movement.
 The British government took a very strict attitude against this movement.

-Partition and Independence of India
+Partition and independence of india

 The British divided India into two parts even after leaving.
 The position of the British became very weak during the Second World War.
 He had given signs to liberate India.
 With the independence of India, there was also a demand for a separate state of Pakistan under the leadership of Jinnah.
 Gandhiji did not want to allow the partition of the country.
 But due to unfavorable circumstances at that time, the country was divided into two parts.